 The primary research advisor of the student under examination may not serve on the examination committee.
-As a closed examination, the only faculty that may be present during the examination are the members of the DCE Committee and, potentially, the Associate Chair.
+As a closed examination, the only faculty that may be present during the examination are the members of the DCE Committee and, potentially, the Associate Chair of Graduate Programs.